shaolinpat/ecg_cnn_pytorch/README.md

    - These appear in the dropdown so you can compare them directly.

 2. **Environment override**
-   - You can point the demo to any specific checkpoint by setting:
+   - You can point the explorer to any specific checkpoint by setting:
      ```bash
      export MODEL_TO_USE=/path/to/model.pth
      ```
    - This takes priority over bundled or user-trained models.

 3. **Bundled sample model checkpoint**
-   - If no training has been done, the demo falls back to a lightweight `sample_model_ECGConvNet.pth` provided under `demos/checkpoints/`.
+   - If no training has been done, the explorer falls back to a lightweight `sample_model_ECGConvNet.pth` provided under `explorer/checkpoints/`.
    - This ensures you always see predictions out of the box, even without running training.

 4. **Try the sample files**

-   - To get started, use the provided demo CSVs under `demos/samples/`:
+   - To get started, use the provided sample CSVs under `explorer/samples/`:

      - `sample_ecg_cd.csv` — Conduction Disturbance (CD)
      - `sample_ecg_hyp.csv` — Hypertrophy (HYP)